CPM, EPM, PM, BPM, OPM, FCPM, BI … WTF? What it All Means and Why You Should Care

 - Allows you broad access to the data about your business from finance to operations and everything in between

-- Provides a means for you to capture goals
+- Provides a means for you to capture performance goals and take immediate action to achieve them

 - Ensures that progress is readily visible and clearly consumable so that you know when to adjust your business

 And don’t forget to leverage analysts and reviews in the process.
 Each analyst firm has a slightly different but valuable angle to the performance conversation.
-For more details, check out our blog post on "Using Analysts and Quadrants to Find the Right CPM Solution for You".
+For more, check out our blog post on "Using Analysts and Quadrants to Find the Right CPM Solution for You".